owntone/owntone-container/README.md

 #### Separate Network

 In specific situations, it is expected to have a container to be considered as a separate "machine" on the network.
-Thus, you won't have any limitation on ports you are using and therefore, you also won't have to worry about mapping ports.
+Thus, you won’t have any limitation on ports you are using and therefore, you also won’t have to worry about mapping ports.
 It gives as well the opportunity to have multiple OwnTone instances running in the same network.

 To create a new network, you can run the following command: